fancifulcrow/ChessBot/README.md

 ## Overview

 This project introduces chess engine capable of evaluating positions and making decisions based on neural network insights.
 The bot is designed with two core components: **Search** and **Evaluation**.
-While initially leveraging classical techniques, the project explores the integration of a neural network to improve the evaluation process, inspired by **NNUE** (Efficiently Updated Neural Network).
+While initially leveraging classical techniques, the project explores the integration of a neural network to improve the evaluation process, inspired by **NNUE** (Efficiently Updatable Neural Network).
 This NNUE implementation is simpler than the one used in Stockfish.

 <p align="center">
   <img src="images/output.svg" alt="A Chessboard illustration">